thoughtspot/thoughtspot.github.io/_data-integrate/dataflow/dataflow-files-sync.md

      * [Compression]({{ site.baseurl }}/data-integrate/dataflow/dataflow-files-reference.html#dataflow-files-sync-compression)<br/>Specify if file uses complression, and compression type.
      * [Skip header rows]({{ site.baseurl }}/data-integrate/dataflow/dataflow-files-reference.html#dataflow-files-sync-skip-header-rows)<br/>Specify the number of header rows to skip when loading data.
      * [Enclosing character]({{ site.baseurl }}/data-integrate/dataflow/dataflow-files-reference.html#dataflow-files-sync-enclosing-character)<br/>Specify if the text columns in the source data needs to be enclosed in quotes.
-     * [Escape character]({{ site.baseurl }}/data-integrate/dataflow/dataflow-files-reference.html#dataflow-files-sync-escape-character)<br/>Specify escape characer if data uses text qualifier is mentioned.
-This should be the character which escapes the text qualifier character in the source data.
-Specify if the text columns in the source data needs to be enclosed in quotes.
+     * [Escape character]({{ site.baseurl }}/data-integrate/dataflow/dataflow-files-reference.html#dataflow-files-sync-escape-character)<br/>Specify the escape character if using a text qualifier in the source data.
      * [Null value]({{ site.baseurl }}/data-integrate/dataflow/dataflow-files-reference.html#dataflow-files-sync-null-value)<br/>Specifies the string literal indicates the null value for a column.
 During the data load, the column value matching this string will be loaded as null in the target.
      * [Date style]({{ site.baseurl }}/data-integrate/dataflow/dataflow-files-reference.html#dataflow-files-sync-date-style)<br/>Specifies how to interpret the date format.